Anti-abortion opponent and mother of seven: Trump is planning coup before the election – with lasting consequences?

 The indignation of the political opponent is great.
 Among other things, the Democrats fear that the health reform will affect their ex-presidents Barack Obama (Obamacare) could be tipped using Barrett’s voice.

-And: At the beginning of 2016, the Democrats waived a direct successor in the election year when the conservative constitutional judge Antonin Scalia died during Obama’s tenure.
+And: At the beginning of 2016, the Democrats waived a direct successor in the election year when the conservative constitutional judge Antonin Scalia died during Obama’s term in office.
 Donald Trump apparently does not matter. (pm)

 Leave a Reply